 We maintain a list of Notice of Construction (NOC) and PSP applications received for public review and comment.

 Permit application forms are available for specific types of operations and for others, a generic application should be used.
 The forms are here.

 The completed form and accompanying information, along with the base fee, and the SEPA Checklist (if required) must to mailed or hand-delivered to Spokane Clean Air.
 The base fee for a PSP is $1,625 and it covers up to 16 hours of review time.
 If additional hours of review time are needed, the applicant will be notified and the hours billed at $98/hour.
 Also, if applicable, a SEPA review fee of $500 will be invoiced.

-Once Spokane Clean Air receives an NOI application and accompanying information, a 15-day public notice is posted on the agency’s webpage, and staff reviews the project to ensure that all applicable local, state and federal air pollution regulations are addressed.
-A final NOI permit with approval conditions is issued along with an invoice for additional review fees.
-The entire process typically takes 15-30 days after receipt of a complete application package.
+Once Spokane Clean Air receives the application and accompanying information, a 15-day public notice is posted on the agency’s webpage, and staff reviews the project to ensure that all applicable local, state and federal air pollution regulations are addressed.
+A final PSP (with conditions of approval) is issued along with an invoice for additional review fees, if applicable.
+The entire process typically takes no more than 30 days after receipt of a complete application package.

 Ways to keep costs down on for the PSP review: